Buenos Aires: Top 10 Things To Do

 Ezeiza

 Buenos Aires has a comprehensive metro system.
-The best way to travel is to purchase a SUBE card, which can be charged with money.
-SUBE cards are available at hotels and metro stations.
-You need your passport/ID to obtain one and it costs 126 pesos (around £0.55).
-The card can be used on the metro, buses and trains within greater Buenos Aires.
+The most convenient way to travel is to purchase a SUBE Card, which can be recharged as necessary.
+SUBE cards are available at hotels, metro stations and kiosks around town.
+You need your passport/ID to obtain one and it costs 1500 pesos (around £1.20).
+The card can be used on the metro, buses and trains within greater Buenos Aires and some other cities.

-We stayed at the very pleasant Hotel 474 Buenos Aires.
-The hotel is situated in the financial district, thus somewhat cheaper than more touristy areas but still conveniently situated.
-One disadvantage; the area is like a ghost town at weekends and most bars and restaurants are closed.
-We arrived at 9 am and they were very accommodating, letting us check in early.
+We stayed at the very pleasant 474 Buenos Aires Hotel.
+The hotel is situated in the financial district, thus somewhat cheaper than some of the more touristy areas, but still conveniently located.
+One disadvantage; the area is like a ghost town at weekends and most of the bars and restaurants are closed.

 Hotel 474 Buenos Aires